 God demonstrates His love toward us in that while we were yet sinners Christ died as a substitute for us.
 (Romans 5:8)

 God has given you the freedom to make your own choice about Jesus Christ.
 He has extended His loving hand to you and basically says, “Come to Me through My Son.”
-Right now, at this moment, by a simple act of faith you can have eternal life.
+Right at this moment, by a simple act of faith you can have eternal life by telling God the Father you are believing in Jesus Christ.

 He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 (John 3:16b)